Nearata/flarum-ext-dsts/README.md

 # Do Something To See

 > A [Flarum](http://flarum.org) extension.
-Do something to see the first post of a discussion.
+Do something to see the posts of a discussion.

 ## Features